Hulton Archive/Getty Images

 (UPDATE: An even more recent bear incident is unfolding Tuesday as a scared bear went on the run after it was found hiding in a tree in Granada Hills.)

-Bears are frequently visitors to the foothills, and in late spring, the Los Angeles Sheriff's Department issued a "Be Bear Aware" news release reinforcing the message that: "It's Not a Bear Problem, It's a People Problem."
+Bears are frequent visitors to the foothills, and in late spring, the Los Angeles Sheriff's Department issued a "Be Bear Aware" news release reinforcing the message that: "It's Not a Bear Problem, It's a People Problem."

 To that end, the California Department of Fish and Wildlife produced some short and offbeat educational videos about how human carelessness is increasing bear encounters, and what can be done to keep black bears safe in their natural habitat.